cy-rae/dhbw-tube/README.md

 These commands each execute a script that automates the setup of a Kubernetes environment using Minikube, Skaffold, and Helm.
 The script performs the following steps:
 1. **Start Minikube**: The script checks if Minikube is already running.
 If Minikube is not running, Minikube will be started.
 2. **Delete Namespace**: If the **dhbw-tube** namespace already exists in the kubernetes node, it will be deleted.
 The script waits until the namespace is completely removed to ensure a clean environment.
 3. **Apply vertical pod autoscaler**: The script applies the vertical pod autoscaler to the Minikube cluster.
-The vertical pod autoscaler automatically adjusts the resource requests of the pods in the cluster based on their usage.
+Vertical pod autoscaling automatically adjusts the resource requirements of the pods in the cluster based on their usage.
 (Horizontal pod autoscaling is applied by default.)
 4. **Create Kubernetes Environment**: The script uses **skaffold** to create the Kubernetes environment according to the configuration in the `skaffold.yaml` file.
 5. **Add Prometheus Helm Repository**: The script checks if the **Prometheus Helm Repository** has already been added.
 If not, it adds the repository and updates the Helm repositories.
 6. **Add Grafana Helm Repository**: The script checks if the **Grafana Helm Repository** has already been added.
 If not, it adds the repository and updates the Helm repositories.